-We are delighted to announce that the Democratic Alliance (DA) and DA Abroad, in conjunction with SAPeople, today submitted petitions to Parliament with over 15,000 signatures calling for South African citizens living abroad to receive their citizenship and travel documents timeously, and for urgent assistance to those currently unable to renew their passports.
+We are delighted to announce that the Democratic Alliance (DA) and DA Abroad, in conjunction with SAPeople, today submitted petitions to Parliament with over 15,000 signatures calling for South African citizens living abroad to receive their citizenship and travel documents timeously, and for urgent assistance to those currently unable to apply to renew their passports.

 SAPeople Editor Jenni Baxter said: “As SAPeople readers know, we have been inundated with cries for help from South Africans abroad since at least 2014 when the average waiting time became six months.
 Since then the problem has escalated, particularly in the past 18 months, with many distressed South African citizens still waiting after 12 months for their passports or other documents.”

 DA MP Adrian Roos and DA Abroad Leader Dr Rory Jubber said in a statement today that “these delays greatly impact citizens’ ability to work, access vital services abroad and their freedom to travel.
 Many are forced to fly back to South Africa in order to renew their documents at great personal cost.
 Those that cannot afford this simply are left waiting in limbo for over a year.”

 First Petition to reduce waiting times etc.

 The first petition deals with longstanding issues regarding poor service delivery for South African citizens living abroad.
 It petitions Home Affairs Minister, Dr Aaron Motsoaledi, and DIRCO Minister, Naledi Pandor, to please:

 - Reduce waiting times for civic documents such as passports, ID books and birth certificates from six months to two months.

 - Ensure that electronic services implemented in South Africa be implemented abroad as well.

 - Make an online tracking service available so that those abroad can receive updates and check on the status of their applications.